-Memo: CapMetro Monthly Operations Update (June 2022) - July 18, 2022
+Memo: CapMetro Monthly Operations Update - June 2022 (July 18, 2022)

-TO: CapMetro Board of Directors From: Andy Skabowski, EVP, Chief Operating Officer Date: July 18 2022 Subject: CapMetro Monthly Operations Update - June 2022
+From: Andy Skabowski, EVP, Chief Operating Officer

+Date: July 18 2022

+Subject: CapMetro Monthly Operations Update - June 2022

 The purpose of this memo is to update the CapMetro Board of Directors on monthly operations performance.
 This memo is provided in lieu of a presentation to the Board's Operations, Planning and Safety (OPS) Committee, which did not have a meeting in July.
 Staff will provide another regular operations update during the OPS committee meeting in August 2022.
 If Board Members would like additional information about the monthly update for June, please contact Board Manager Ed Easton (Ed.Easton@CapMetro.org) and he will coordinate with our Operations team to provide more detail.